jakecyr/slim-node-mysql/README.md

 ## Usage

-If non-`SELECT` queries are executed, the `QueryResult.data` value will be of `mysql` type `OkPacket` containing the following properties:
+If non-`SELECT` queries are executed, the resulting value will be of the `mysql` type `OkPacket` containing the following properties:

 ```typescript
 interface OkPacket {